thesocompany/thesocompany.github.io/_posts/2016-08-24-govloops-explains-plain-language.md

 violate rules can protect citizens, but when Justice looked at data from several departments, no one was tracking what happened after those early interventions, [reports The Washington Post](https://www.washingtonpost.com/investigations/can-big-data-stop-bad-cops/2016/08/21/12db0728-3fb6-11e6-a66f-aa6c1883b6b1_story.html?utm_campaign=3DMilitary%20EBB%208-22-16&utm_medium=3Demail&utm_source=3DSailthru).
-Officials wonder if big data could help the departments=E2=80=94and the country=E2=80=94better track and protect.
+Officials wonder if big data could help the departments - and the country - better track and protect.

 ### Open Government: